nixlang-wiki/nixlang-wiki/nixos.md

 Concretely, only certain privileged users may change the system's state.
 This makes it more difficult for malware to install programs and services system-wide, or for users to make changes to the system that are not in the configuration file i.e the system nearly always reflects what is declared in the configuration file.

+### Largest package index

+One can find a large number of programs and services in the [Nix Package Index](https://search.nixos.org/).
+Nearly anything that is available on another linux distribution is available on NixOS.

 ## Configuration